RequirementEngineering/ch-re-STDBrando/SRS.md

 ##### 1.5	Overview
 The rest of this document will cointain information of the system.
 Section 2 will give an overall description of the system, it will talk about the people involved in it, what will the system will be expected to do, functions and constraints.
-Section 3 will focus on the specific requirements the system has to deliver.
+Section 3 will focus on the specific requirements the system has to deliver using use case diagrams.
 ### 2. Overall Description
 ##### 2.1.
 Product Perspective
 This system consists of a application that will save a number of appointments each one with a set of customer information in a database.